ilijapet/smartCOOP_project_plain_javascript_version/README.md

 <br/>
 3.1 Price function calculate total to pay based on Oracle price feed and amount buyer wants to buy \
 <br/>
-3.2/3 Offer is send to first producer in the refrigerator stack (who bring fruits first he have rights to receive offer first - First in First Out).
-If producer accept bid we move to function number 3.4.
+3.2/3 Offer is send to first producer from the refrigerator stack (who bring fruits first he have rights to receive offer first - First in First Out).
+If producer accept bid we move to step number 3.4.
 If he reject we send bid to next cooperate in stack till very end of stack.
-If nobody accept price buyer get a message that price was to low and process is terminated \
+If nobody accept price smart contract will retunr to buyer message that price was to low and process will be terminated \
 <br/>
 3.4: If bid was sucesful buyer transfer total amount to cooperative smart contract from where 3% goes to cooperative found and rest 97% to producer\
 <br/>